Visual Prompt Tuning for Test-time Domain Adaptation: Method

 \subsection{Visual Prompt Tuning}

 How to modulate the model during TTA is a non-trivial problem.
 The optimization objective of TTA is unsupervised and usually noisy, making full parameter tuning sensitive, easy to diverge, and prone to overfitting to the noise, especially when the number of target data is limited.
 On the other hand, tuning little parameters has limited adaptation capacity.
-See Appendix \ref{appendix:motivation} for examples.
 Therefore, we propose to adopt visual prompt tuning to solve this dilemma.
+We provide more evidence and motivation for prompt tuning in Appendix \ref{appendix:motivation}.

 Visual prompts are a set of learnable continuous parameters that are prepended to the input of Transformer layers, see in Fig. \ref{fig:framework} (A).
 For a Vision Transformer (ViT), the input image is first divided into patches and then embedded into $d$-dimensional image tokens $\displaystyle \mE_0$.
 Similar to \citet{jia2022visual}, we concatenate the prompts with CLS token and image tokens to the input of Transformer layers after the image embedding layer.
 In order to adjust the adaptation capacity, DePT inserts new prompts at different levels of Transformer layers.
 To be specific, we split the Transformer layers into $M$ stages, where each stage has $m=N/M$ layers.
 A collection of $p$ prompts $\displaystyle \mP$ are inserted into the first layer of each stage by concatenating with the image and CLS tokens.
 We select $M=\{1, 4, 12\}$ to form three variants of DePT: DePT-Shallow (S), DePT-Group (G) and DePT-Deep (D).
 The prompt augmented ViT is formulated as: